 With any profession, there are good clowns and not all of them are bad but my fear of them won’t allow me to believe that; so I remain in my fantasy.
 Fantasy- yes that is what most fears are.
 Overtime our mind creates cognitive distortions that seem real.
 I call these distortions crazy rides in my mental amusement park.

 A good example of this is my fear of public speaking.
 It’s not so much the words coming out of my mouth; it’s the fear of sounding ridiculously stupid and no one understanding my point.
 In my head, I’m thinking “they think I’m a Moran”.
 When in actuality they could be grasping my point or enjoying my speech.
 To shield myself from this fear I tell myself people are interested in what I have to say.
 Even if they are not, this thought helps me get through a speech and I won’t worry about the feedback until it is over.
 I don’t know if this is something you should do, but it helps me get out of my head.

-One last point, I promise.
-There are some horrible experiences in our life that has hindered us from living.
-People like to throw P.T.S.D (Post Traumatic Stress Disorder) in there like it’s unique to certain people, but all of us has or will experience some level of trauma in our life that will create certain mental triggers.
-Learning these triggers are important as you can communicate them to close family and friends and it helps you not to freak out as well.
-For instance, I was robbed awhile back so I don’t like people standing too close to me.
-So normally I would edge up in line but if they keep edging up I politely ask for space.
-It is not the fault of others if we do not speak up about our triggers.
-It is our responsibility to say something.
-You are entitled to feel how you feel because they are YOUR feelings and you don’t have to apologize or expound on your reasons for feeling the way you do.
+Some horrible experiences in our life have hindered us from living.
+People like to throw P.T.S.D (Post Traumatic Stress Disorder) in there like it’s unique to certain people, but all of us have or will experience some level of trauma in our life that will create certain mental triggers.
+Learning these triggers is important as you can communicate them to close family and friends that will help you not to freak out.
+For instance, I was robbed a while back so I don’t like people standing too close to me.
+At first, I would edge up in line making the person in front me uncomfortable.
+I’ve learned to politely ask the person to step back and everyone has thus far.